MichaelYochpaz/Backup-Script/README.md

 Options:
-  -n <name>  Sets the tar.gz file name [default: "backup"] -s <path>  Path to which the generated backup file will be saved to [default: current working directory] -u <path>  Rclone path to which the backup file will be uploaded to (not providing one will skip the upload process) -r         Remove local copy of backup file after it's been uploaded
+  -n <name>  Sets the tar.gz file name [default: "backup"] -s <path>  Path to which the generated backup file will be saved to [default: current working directory] -u <path>  rclone path to which the backup file will be uploaded to (not providing one will skip the upload process) -r         Remove local copy of backup file after it's been uploaded

 Commands: